jufab/opentelemetry-angular-interceptor/README.md

 ...
 ```

-_there is no configuration/directive need : all is in OtelWebTracerModule_
+_there is no configuration/directive need: all is in OtelWebTracerModule_

 ### (Optional) Logging in OtelColExporterModule